Gabwasnt/NeoVelocity/README.md

 - **Configuration File:** On first startup, the mod creates a default configuration file.
 - **Forgified Fabric API Compatibility:** Automatically detects when the Fabric Networking API
   v1 (`fabric_networking_api_v1`) is present and applies a workaround during the login handshake
   to ensure everything works smoothly.
+  *(If you're using a mod that sends login-phase packets through F-FAPI — such as certain Fabric mods —
+  and experience issues, set `login-custom-packet-catchall` to `false` in the config to allow them to work properly.)*

 ## Installation